Legal Reference ElementsLegal Reference for Public Libraries: Introduction

 My landlord isn't doing anything about the roach problem in my apartment, what are my options?

 Lawyers have the ability to analyze legal situations for possibilities and to identify options within the specific circumstances, as well as offer an opinion as to the merits of each option.
-While it may feel like excusing yourself from assisting, in many situations a lawyer is the best possible option for your patron.
-There are a number of resources available to help you help a patron locate an attorney.
+It may feel like you are excusing yourself from assisting, but in many situations a lawyer is the best possible option for your patron.
+There are a number of resources available to help you help a patron locate an attorney, and many options within those resources to accommodate expenses (note below in the Resources for Referring, the option for limited scope assistance).
 The Public Library Toolkit can point you to the best starting resources.Examples of questions that need an attorney's input:

 - Tort questions, like personal or product liability (think "damages").
 Issues in tort claims are complicated, often governed by case law, and require interpretive assistance.
 For a better understanding of the range, see the Cornell Legal Information Institute's entry on Torts.
 See also the Maryland People's Law Library on Maryland Personal Injury Law.

 - Contract questions.
 Like torts, contract law is quite complicated.
 For descriptive information on why, see the Maryland People's Law Library on Contracts.